 MORE THAN MEETS THE EYE

-While the pull of low cost overseas holidays had led to a decline in holidaymakers (like so many other seaside resorts in the UK), today the town has seen a surge of interest from foreign investors who are funding the development of several new four and five star hotels.
+While the pull of low cost overseas holidays led to a decline in holidaymakers (like so many other seaside resorts in the UK), today the town has seen a surge of interest from foreign investors who are funding the development of several new four and five star hotels.
 As a result by 2023 Torquay could well boast the biggest increase in new hotel accommodation of any English seaside resort.
 Travel around the bay and you come to Torquay's sister towns of Paignton and Brixham.
-They too are also experiencing a resurgence in popularity which is hardly surprising with their enviable location on one of the UK's most beautiful bays.
+They too are also experiencing a resurgence in popularity which is hardly surprising with their enviable location on one of the UK's most beautiful coastlines.